Wadpam/lets-the-right-one-in/README.md

 ## Usage

+Follow the steps below to use this library.
+There's also an example app in the `/sample` folder.

-# Step 1
+### Step 1

-Create a class that extends se.leiflandia.lroi.auth.AuthenticationService.
+Create a class that extends `se.leiflandia.lroi.auth.AuthenticationService`.

-# Step 2
+### Step 2

 Edit your apps manifest file and make sure it includes the following permissions: